kubestellar/kubestellar/docs/content/direct/packaging.md

 This Helm chart defines and uses two KubeFlex PostCreateHooks in the KubeFlex hosting cluster, as follows.

 - `its` defines a Job with two containers.
 One container uses the clusteradm container image to initialize the target cluster as an OCM "hub".
 The other container uses the Helm CLI container image to instantiate the [OCM Status Addon Helm chart](#ocm-status-addon-helm-chart).
 The version to use is defined in the `values.yaml` of the core chart.
-This PCH is used for every requested ITS.
+This PostCreateHook is used for every requested ITS.

 - `wds` defines two `Deployment` objects and supporting RBAC objects.
 One `Deployment` runs the KubeStellar